Moving home with Sky

 Keeping your current Sky Broadband package

-Once you know that you can just take your current service with you, then you must give Sky all the information it needs at least two weeks before your move date.
+Once you know that you can just take your current service with you, then you must give Sky all the information at least two weeks before your move date.
 You will need to provide your new address, the date on which you intend to move in, and the date on which you wish the connection at your old property to be stopped.